cooperhewitt/tms-tools/README.md

 These are the tools for doing things with the CSV files: dumping the data for a particular column or listing database tables with a particular column.

+### An Elasticsearch Indexer

+`index-elasticsearch.py` dumps every TMS table export from a specified directory and puts it into Elasticsearch.
+It requires the elasticsearch Python library, available on pip.
+See the file for more details.

 ## Setup and install

 ### ODBC and FreeTDS